linode/docs/docs/guides/websites/cms/wordpress/how-to-install-wordpress-almalinux-8/index.md

 ---
 slug: how-to-install-wordpress-almalinux-8
 author:
-  name: Linode Community
+  name: Nathaniel Stickman
-  email: docs@linode.com
 description: "WordPress is an open-source content management system (CMS) widely used for blogs and similar sites.
 It comes with a vast library of plug-ins and community support.
 This guide shows you how to install WordPress on your AlmaLinux 8 server."
 og_description: "WordPress is an open-source content management system (CMS) widely used for blogs and similar sites.
 It comes with a vast library of plug-ins and community support.
 This guide shows you how to install WordPress on your AlmaLinux 8 server."
-keywords: ['wordpress blog','wordpress download','what is wordpress','wordpress hosting','content management system','cms','install wordpress on almalinux 8','alma linux']
+keywords: ['wordpress almalinux']
-tags: ['wordpress', 'cms', 'centos', 'ubuntu']
+tags: ['wordpress', 'cms']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: 2021-06-05
 modified_by: